any-docs/css/content/reference/properties/transform/index.md

 Scaling/zooming animations are problematic for accessibility, as they are a common trigger for certain types of migraine.
 If you need to include such animations on your website, you should provide a control to allow users to turn off animations, preferably site-wide.

-Also, consider making use of the {{cssxref("@media/prefers-reduced-motion", "prefers-reduced-motion")}} media feature — use it to write a [media query](/guides/Media_queries) that will turn off animations if the user has reduced animation specified in their system preferences.
+Also, consider making use of the `prefers-reduced-motion` media feature — use it to write a [media query](/guides/Media_queries) that will turn off animations if the user has reduced animation specified in their system preferences.

 Find out more: